kray147/Project-Gavo/README.md

 ### II) The Fake Person Maker

+-**Functionalities:** It is only able to generate french persons for now, with french labours etc... but soon I will change the structure to be able to use any csv file as base for the generation database thus ensuring compatibility with other languages.
 - **Option 3:** This is the most comprehensive option.
 It generates a fake individual and associated life data.
 You can then choose to create a custom wordlist based on this information and test it out.
 You'll receive a validation message if it works!

 That's all for now!
 Enjoy using Project Gavo :)